appscode/blog/content/post/openshift-mariadb/index.md

 ```

 Notice that the `securityContext` field is the same as we mentioned earlier in the BackupConfiguration.
 This RestoreSession specifies where the data will be restored.
 Once this is applied, a RestoreSession will be created.
-Once it has succeeded, the database has been successfully recovered as you can see in the images below:
+Once it has succeeded, the database has been successfully recovered as you can see below:

 ```bash
 $ oc get restoresession -n demo